 When dealing with large quantities of raw meat, a large cutting board really makes life more comfortable.
 Regardless of size, your cutting board should be dishwasher-safe so that you can easily give it a thorough cleaning.

-Best Cutting Board for Homemade Cat Food: Dutis Kitchenware Large Plastic Cutting Board
+Best Cutting Board for Homemade Cat Food: Dutis 3-Piece Dishwasher Safe Plastic Cutting Board Set

 After using a small cutting board and constantly worrying about meat sliding onto the counter, I finally invested in this large board.
 It’s transformed my attitude towards preparing homemade cat food.